September 7, 2019

 To Have And To Hold Until Paranoia Do Part

-This seventy-four-minute MGM film, directed by Tay Garnett, suffered a six-figure loss at the box office.
-But then, it did not cost much to make.
-The screenplay is by Mel Dinelli and Tom Lewis with the film being produced also by Lewis, Loretta Young’s second husband.
-Young narrates the entire film to retell her frightening day of the week.
-I found it difficult to ignore her over-the-top performance.
-Young had some good successes in the Thirties and Forties, winning an Oscar four years before in, The Farmer's Daughter.
-No nomination this time around.
+I found it difficult to ignore Young's over-the-top performance at times.
+Maybe she was trying too hard, aware that the film was rolling.
 Young seems to be the wrong actress for this paranoid character.
 Perhaps a “stronger” actress in the mold of Anne Baxter or Patricia Neal might have toned down the hysterics.
 Neither, of course, was married to the producer.
-Then again, here, Young is “married” to Barry Sullivan who is also paranoid.
+Then again, here, Young is “married” to Barry Sullivan, who is also paranoid.

-It is near this point, that the film is cause for alarm as hysterical Young discovers the contents of Sullivan's letter and tries to get it back after giving it to the postman, the always befuddled or opinionated Irving Bacon.
-A by-the-book postal carrier with the gift of gab and concern about securing his pension.
-His impeccable performance should allow one to hang on until the end.
+It is near this point that the film is cause for alarm as hysterical Young tries to get the letter back from the postman, the always befuddled or opinionated Irving Bacon.
+A by-the-book postal carrier with the gift of gab about the extreme heat, his sore feet, and concerns about securing his pension.
 The exchanges between him and Young are good, though she is obviously rattled to the point of being ridiculous.
 She pleads with Bacon to give her the letter, but he cannot.
-It is Sullivan who wrote the letter to the D.A. and he must sign for it.
+It is Sullivan who wrote the letter, and he must sign for it.
 Bacon is more than happy to take it to him.
-Young bursts that is not possible so he instructs her to pick up the letter at the post office later.
-In the meantime, angst prevails.
-As the only good news for Young in the film, Bacon returns to inform her the letter could not be delivered anyway.
-Insufficient postage.
-My preferred title for the film.
+Young bursts.
+He instructs her to pick up the letter at the post office.
+Postal Superintendent Art Baker is happy to return the letter to her.
+Her husband just needs to fill out a form and sign it.
+Her irrational behavior is a red flag to Baker, who cancels their conversation.

 Note: There is a brief uncredited appearance by Robert Easton and his pal, Carl Switzer.
 Both are involved in their personal automotive maintenance program.